PascalCorpsman/TheCodingTrain/code/180 - Falling Sand/Readme.md

 # 180 - Falling Sand

-In this video Dan is implementing a Falling Sand engine.
+In this video Daniel is implementing a Falling Sand engine.

 Here is the link to the [video](https://www.youtube.com/watch?v=L4u7Zy_b868)